epiviz/epiviz-website/tutorials/content/metaviz/spline.md

 Today we will discuss using Metaviz along with the Bioconductor package metagenomeSeq for longitudinal analysis.

-Several packages will need to be downloaded and loaded:

--- metagenomeSeq, etec16s, and metavizr

-I. Generating metagenomeSeq objects and computing SS-ANOVA testing
+## Generating metagenomeSeq objects and computing SS-ANOVA testing

-We use a dataset from Paulson et al. when analyzing this time series data with a smoothing-spline [2] and [3].
+We use a dataset from Paulson et al. when analyzing this time series data with a smoothing-spline.

-First, import the etec16s dataset, select sample data from the first 9 days, and choose the feature annotations of interest.
+First, import the etec16s dataset, select sample data from the first 9 days.
+Then use metavizr to launch an instance of the Metaviz app in a local web-browser.

 ```{r, eval=FALSE}
 library(etec16s)
 library(metagenomeSeq)